 \begin{prop} Let $(X, A, \tau)$ be a $k$-dagger analytic space.
-The family $\ol{\tau}$ is a net on $X$, and there exists a unique (up to a canonical isomorphism) dagger affinoid atlas $\ol{A}$ with the net $\ol{\tau}$ that extends $\tau$. \begin{proof} The proof is identical to \cite{BER4}, proposition 1.2.6. \end{proof} \end{prop}
+The family $\ol{\tau}$ is a net on $X$, and there exists a unique (up to a canonical isomorphism) dagger affinoid atlas $\ol{A}$ for the net $\ol{\tau}$ which extends $\tau$. \end{prop} \begin{proof} The proof is identical to \cite{BER4}, proposition 1.2.6. \end{proof}